openai/openai-cookbook/examples/chatgpt/gpt_actions_library/gpt_action_trayai_apim.md

 ### Value + Example Business Use Cases

-**Value**: Users can now leverage ChatGPT's natural language capability to connect directly to APIs created through API Management in Tray.ai
+**Value**: Users can now leverage ChatGPT's natural language capability to connect directly to APIs created through API Management in Tray.ai.

 **Example Use Cases**:
-- Tray.ai is a middleware that composes workflows, handles workflow execution and scaling, and interfaces with hundreds of 3rd party applications
+- Tray.ai is a middleware that composes workflows, handles workflow action scaling, and interfaces with hundreds of 3rd party APIs
 - You have a custom operation running in Tray.ai workflow(s) that you'd like to incorporate into a GPT.
 - You would like to govern access to actions for your organization/team  under a single API interface